2 American women detained after speaking Spanish in Montana file suit

 The ACLU is also seeking a declaration that “race, accent and language cannot create suspicion sufficient to justify seizure” for detention, except when there are specific suspect descriptions.
 The suit is also seeking compensatory damages.

-Suda told NBC News shortly after the incident in May that O’Neil approached her and Hernandez after overhearing them speak Spanish while buying eggs and milk.
+Suda told NBC News shortly after the incident in May that O’Neal approached her and Hernandez after overhearing them speak Spanish while buying eggs and milk.

 "He asked us where we were born, so I looked at him and I said, 'Are you serious?'"
 Suda told NBC News at the time.
 "He said, 'I'm very serious.'"